On February 25, 1979, "Scorpions" released its sixth studio album, "Lovedrive".

 For example, Michael Schenker's additions in songs like the energetic and fast-paced "Another Piece of Meat", the instrumental "Coast to Coast" or the theme song "Lovedrive" is well felt, especially in the last one, where the riff and rhythm, sound like they were borrowed from Michael's previous band, "UFO".

-Another significant change that took place on this album, was the dominance of "power ballads" like "Holiday", which will become regular part on the band's albums, as a matter of deliberate policy.
-It's not that the band did not have quiet and melodic songs before, but on this album they came up with the winning formula, which not only will skyrocket their careers, but will serve as a role model for any Hard Rock or Heavy Metal band in the 1980s and beyond.
-You will hardly find a classic Heavy Metal album during the 80's, without a ballad that tries to emulate the winning recipe that "Scorpions" started on this album.
+Another significant change that took place on this album, was the dominance of "power ballads" like "Holiday", which will become a regular part of the band's albums, as a matter of deliberate policy.
+It's not that the band did not have quiet and melodic songs before, but on this album, they came up with the winning formula, which not only will skyrocket their careers, but will serve as a role model for any Hard Rock or Heavy Metal band in the 1980s and beyond.
+You will hardly find a classic Heavy Metal album during the 80s, without a ballad that tries to emulate the winning recipe that "Scorpions" started on this album.
 Listen, for example, to "Always Somewhere" (whose chord progression itself was influenced by "Simple Man" by "Lynyrd Skynyrd") and then to "Don't Cry" by "Guns N 'Roses" and understand what we're talking about.

 This balanced between "fast and furious" and "slow and melodic", will become an ultimate irresistible combination.
 This recipe will be incorporated into the band's next albums such as "Blackout" and "Love at First Sting", which will spawn stadium rock anthems alongside timeless ballads.